 More About Rain

 For Rain yoga is a gift, a privilege and a celebration of life itself.
 Before being invited to offer workshops and teacher trainings in Shanghai 20 years ago, Rain taught extensively in the United States, Hong Kong, Europe and South Africa.
-She initially certified in southern India as a traditional Ashtanga Vinyasa teacher and, later, approaching her middle years, switched to study Iyengar yoga with B.K.S Iyengar at his Institute in Pune right up until he died in 2014.
+She initially certified in southern India as a traditional Ashtanga Vinyasa teacher and, later, approaching her middle years, switched to classical Hatha yoga.
+Along the way providence struck, as it does, and Rain found herself in a pivotal private audience with B.K.S Iyengar at his Institute in Pune; after that meeting she studied with him until he died in 2014.

 - Be discerning when choosing a teacher.
-Great teachers invite students to cultivate a life of growth and possibility, building courage, not fear and familiarity.
+Great teachers invite students to cultivate a life of growth and possibility that supports leaning into the unknown and building courage not fear and familiarity.